The benefits of working out at home

 - Written By:

-Training out of the saddle is just as important as training in the saddle, and with schools being closed, it is still super important to make sure you are keeping active.
-Whether it's a daily walk, a 10-minute stretch, or a 20-minute ab workout, there are many benefits to working out at home:
+Training out of the saddle is just as important as training in the saddle, and with so many pressures on everyone's time it can be difficult to prioritise your own health and well being and find the time to exercise.
+It is still super important to make sure you are keeping active though, and whether it's a daily walk, a 10-minute stretch, or a 20-minute ab workout, there are many benefits to working out at home:

 1. You have the freedom to exercise when you want to.